 The Lowdown is an evidence-based website that tells you about what’s happening to your NHS.
 Our journalists and researchers produce regular news, investigations and analysis that are available for free, to help you keep track and understand policy.

-We aim to create a community of people who support the idea of healthcare for all who can help to raise awareness and inspire change.
-Why not join us, we need your support
+We aim to create a community of people who support the idea of healthcare for all who can help to raise public awareness and involvement Why not join us, we need your support

 Who are we?

 Paul Evans of the NHS Support Federation and Dr John Lister (London Health Emergency, Keep Our NHS Public and Health Campaigns Together), with almost 60 years combined experience between them as researchers and campaigners are leading this project to build a news and investigation unit to inform NHS supporters and workers.

 We have small staff and a growing community of freelance contributors.
 We are committed to helping to train and support the next generation of health journalists as they are an essential tool in holding our politicians and health leaders to account and getting to the truth.

 How does it work?

 The Lowdown will help any supporter of the NHS, staff member, trade unionist or campaigner to keep pace with a full range of NHS issues and policy.

 We will summarise news from across the media and health journals, provide critical analysis, and where necessary highlight news that might otherwise be missed, and make complex proposals understandable through a range of briefings.